 Dr. P.J.
 Devereaux, a Canadian cardiologist and co-author of the new study, has stated that the profit dialysis centers are not leading to a savings: “what our research keeps showing is that, instead of creating efficiencies, people are cutting the quality of care”.
 The new report is presented in the November edition of the Journal of the American Medical Association.

-With so many patients undergoing dialysis at profit centers, the potential for increase in these statistics is staggering.
+With so many patients undergoing dialysis at profit centers, the potential for an increase in these statistics is staggering.
 And, errors made to dialysis patients do not end with the actual dialysis treatments.
 Medical negligence or Physician failure to monitor the patient’s blood work and dialysis medications has also been seen recently at some local facilities.
-Thus, the careful choice of a dialysis center and the treating nephrologists could very well prove to be life saving decisions.
+Thus, the careful choice of a dialysis center and the treating nephrologists could very well prove to be life-saving decisions.

 Problems are also frequently seen with the dialysis access in hemodialysis patients.
 Fistulas get clotted and fail.
 Often, several surgeries are required to repair the dialysis access routes or provide for new routes.
-Each of these surgeries carries their own risks.
+Each of these surgeries carries its own risks.

 All of these potential problems require the dialysis patient and his or her family to stay on top of their dialysis care.
 It is simply no longer safe enough to blindly trust the dialysis clinics who, by seeking a profit, also seek to get the patients in and out as quickly as possible.
 It is also incumbent on the family to talk to the treating nephrologists, ask questions and seek answers to any questionable care.